Kleidukos/glitchbra.in/content/post/write-a-forth-in-haskell-intro.md

 Throughout this tutorial, I will indicate the top of the stack with the convenient `<- Top` marker.
 I would also like to express my gratitude to [Nick Morgan](https://twitter.com/skilldrick) with his [Easyforth](https://skilldrick.github.io/easyforth/), as well as Richard W.M.
 Jones' own take on describing [the implementation of a Forth system](https://github.com/nornagon/jonesforth/blob/master/jonesforth.S).
-If some examples and wording in this series sound similar, it is only because I can only copy the masters. :)
+If some examples and wording in this series sound similar, it is because I can only copy the masters.

-This series of article will focus on the implementation of a minimal Forth interpreter.
-Additionally, I took advantage of the situation to learn how to use some less *naïve* functional programming techniques, in an incremental way.
+Additionally, I took advantage of the situation to learn myself how to use some less _naïve_ functional programming techniques, in an incremental way.

 * In parts 01 and 02, we implement a state machine that processes the Forth instructions in a very simple way;
 * In parts 03 and 04, the state machine will be refactored into using an effects system, adding IO capabilities to what started as a set of pure functions;